saveen99/My-Portfolio-React/README.md

 ### Introduction
 My Portfolio is a React.js application that serves as an online portfolio to showcase my work, skills, and achievements.
 It provides an overview of my background, displays my projects, and offers a way to contact me.

+### How to run this portfolio:

+- Install the dependencies: `npm install`
+- Start the development server: `npm start`
+- Open your browser and visit: `http://localhost:3000`

 ### Features
 - About Me: An overview of my background, skills, and experiences.
 - Projects: A collection of my notable projects with descriptions, screenshots, and links.